The Tortures and Torments

 Iron Currycombs as Instruments of Martyrdom

-Christians iron combs were likewise applied.
-We find evidence of this
+of faithful Christians iron combs were likewise applied.
+We find evidence

-in the Acts of several martyrs, especially of St. Blase, Saints
+of this in the Acts of several martyrs, especially of St. Blase,

-Tatiana, Julitta, and Barbara, virgins and martyrs, and a host of others
+Saints Tatiana, Julitta, and Barbara, virgins and martyrs, and a host

-and use imply — and as shown in some representations in ancient paintings
+as their name and use imply — and as shown in some representations in

-of St. Blase, copied, it is thought, from some very early drawings —
+ancient paintings of St. Blase, copied, it is thought, from some very

-were framed for rending the flesh of the Blessed Martyrs, to wit,
+different instruments were framed for rending the flesh of the Blessed

 Of